adabardiz/sign-language-to-speech-text/README.md

 Day 26: Added 6 words to the dataset.
 Tomorrow I will add 5-6 more, and maybe add like emotions logic as I learned that the amount of facial expression while you're signing it shows how intense you're experiencing that emotion.

 Day 27: Alrighty today I added 7 words, made hand tracking a bit more accurate & finally incorporated the emotion logic.
-Tomorrow I'll add more words.
+Tomorrow I'll add more words, maybe make the UI for the collect_words.py cuter as well.